Trussell: Using local food bank data to create curiosity and drive action

 Personalised journeys powered by postcode data

 We created an interactive postcode lookup tool using Impact Stack 2.0.
-Supporters entered their postcode to instantly see the number of emergency food parcels handed out in their area.
+Supporters entered their postcode to instantly see the number of emergency food parcels provided to people facing hardship in their area.
 This personalised, local experience was designed to grab attention through curiosity and create an emotional connection.

 From there, users were then prompted to take a follow-up action, emailing their MP to push for political solutions to end hunger.
 The second step of the journey seamlessly linked from the new action and used the same dataset to provide MPs with locally relevant stats.

-The Trussell team worked closely with food banks and regional teams to make sure the statistics made sense locally.
+Trussell worked closely with regional teams who support food banks to make sure the statistics made sense locally.
 The tool was built to handle complexity, with three different versions of the results step; eg where constituency-level data was unavailable, for example if there was no food bank in the constituency itself, the supporter would see a relevant regional statistic instead.

 Local engagement meets national influence